pecknigel/learning-resources/patterns/declarative-case-sets.md

 {% include_relative _back.md %}

-**This is being published as it is written.
-November/December 2024.**
+{% include page-status.html message=“This is a working draft.
+It is being published as it is written.
+Nov/Dec 2024.” statusLevel="draft" %}

 # Declarative Case Sets